Ben-Edwards44/Gambot/README.md

 ## Acknowledgements :link:
 - Without [this video](https://www.youtube.com/watch?v=U4ogK0MIzqk&t=1191s) and [this video](https://www.youtube.com/watch?v=_vqlIPDR2TU&t=886s) from Sebastian Lague, I never would have considered making a chess engine.
 - The [source code](https://github.com/SebLague/Chess-Coding-Adventure) from the Sebastian Lague videos was a very useful reference.
-- The [Tofiks](https://github.com/likeawizard/tofiks) chess engine was also very useful.
+- The [Tofiks](https://github.com/likeawizard/tofiks) and [Blunder](https://github.com/algerbrex/blunder) chess engines were also very useful.
 - The [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page) was an invaluable resource for anything and everything related to chess engine programming.
 - The chess pieces used in the GUI are from [here](https://commons.wikimedia.org/wiki/Category:PNG_chess_pieces/Standard_transparent).